MilesQLi/Miles_Data_Science_Collection/BinaryClassificationWithABankChurnDataset/README.md

 ## Executive Summary: Binary Classification for Bank Churn Prediction

 This project addresses the common business problem of customer churn prediction within a banking context.
-The primary objective was to develop a robust binary classification model to identify customers likely to "Exit," enabling proactive retention strategies.
+The primary objective was to develop a robust binary classification model to identify customers likely to "Exit" and identify key drivers of churn, enabling proactive retention strategies.

 **Methodology & Key Achievements:**